 Every student deserves to be taught by an accomplished teacher.
 National Board Certification was designed to develop, retain and recognize accomplished teachers and to generate ongoing improvement in schools nationwide.
 It is the most respected professional certification available in K-12 education.

-We are pleased to announce the $1,900 National Board Candidate Fee Subsidy application is now available for Illinois teachers and counselors wishing to pursue National Board Certification beginning the 2021-22 school year.
-Applications open on September 01 are due by October 10.
+Illinois State Board of Education is pleased to announce the $1,900 National Board Candidate Fee Subsidy application is now available for Illinois teachers and counselors wishing to pursue National Board Certification beginning the 2022-23 school year.
+Applications opened on March 01 are due by May 10.
 Additionally, many districts in the state of Illinois offer incentives for educators once they obtain certification.

 There are two PE certificate areas and one health certificate area: